roe-dl/weewx-airQ/README.md

 to add the necessary columns according to the prefix setting to the database or drop them from it.
 See below for details.

+### Special cases

+If you run several instances of WeeWX and transfer readings from one to the other by MQTT, parallel database access, or something, then you also need to install weewx-airQ at the target system and use an empty `[airQ]` section in `weewx.conf`.
+That is because in initialization of the weewx-airQ extension several additional units and conversations are added to the lists in `units.py` They are neccassary to convert between ppm and ppb as well as µg/m<sup>3</sup>, mg/m<sup>3</sup>, and g/m<sup>3</sup>, respectively.

 ### Display values (CheetahGenerator)

 The observation types described below can be used for tags as described